 Years ago when we were in our F.D. (financial disaster), we basically “fired” everyone mentally.
 We stopped paying people to entertain us.
 We stopped paying to see different scenery.
 Stopped paying people to make food for us.
 We stopped paying to sleep in someone else's bed or drive someone else's car.
 We stopped paying people to provide things that we were capable of providing ourselves.
 We did it out of necessity and ended up having some of the best years of our lives.

 …and it's happening again.

-By clearing out schedule (and expectations) we have spent the summer seeking out fun, cheap, or free things to do.
+By clearing our schedule (and expectations), we have spent the summer seeking out fun, cheap, or free things to do.
 And – wouldn't you know – by so doing, have had one of the best summers of our lives.

 Sure, we have gone to dinner and lunch, we went to a play, we have paid for babysitting.
 BUT…it is significantly less “hiring” and paying people than we have done in previous summers.

-I encourage everyone this week to put the wallets down and find some fun, cheap, and free things to do instead of paying someone else to do them for you.
+I encourage everyone this week to put their wallets down and find some fun, cheap, and free things to do instead of paying someone else to do them for you.

 You might just discover how beautiful your area is, or how many awesome activities your city has to offer.
 If anything, maybe it will bring your family closer together and create some memories.